 For a list of policies that govern resident or tenant eligibility, selection and admission including admission preferences for HCV, see applicable chapters from HACA's Administrative Plan in Attachment B.1.(a).
-Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.

-2) Financial Resources
+3) Financial Resources

 In addition to the HCV funding it receives each year, HACA will evaluate any new funding HUD makes available to housing authorities and apply for such funding if applicable.
-HACA will continue to pursue funding such as the Family Self-Sufficiency (FSS), Mainstream Voucher, Non-Elderly Disabled (NED), Project Based Voucher (PBV), Veterans Affairs Supportive Housing (VASH), and Foster Youth Initiative (FYI) programs as HUD makes funding available that expands housing opportunities to low-income families.
+HACA will continue to pursue funding for the Family Self-Sufficiency (FSS), Mainstream Voucher, Non-Elderly Disabled (NED), Project Based Voucher (PBV), Veterans Affairs Supportive Housing (VASH), and Foster Youth Initiative (FYI) programs as HUD makes funding available.